August 11, 2023

 Let’s look at the eligibility criteria for employed and self-employed people:

-If you have mixed-rate contributions (which means you've paid PRSI contributions as an employee and as a public/civil servant), the following rules apply:
+If your employees have mixed-rate PRSI contributions (e.g., contributions as both employees and public/civil servants), the following rules apply:

-If your first date of PRSI payment (entry into insurance) was before you turned 56 and before 6th April 1991, your official entry into insurance is the date that gives you a larger pension payment.
+If their first PRSI payment (entry into insurance) was before they turned 56 and before 6th April 1991, their official entry into insurance will be the date that gives them the highest pension payment.

-If you started paying full-rate PRSI contributions after 6th April 1991, your entry into insurance is the date of your first full-rate contribution.
+If they started paying full-rate PRSI after 6th April 1991, their entry into insurance would be the date of their first full-rate contribution.

-The number of full-rate PRSI contributions you require depends on the date you reached pension age (66):
+The number of full-rate PRSI contributions your employees require depends on the date they reached pension age (66):

 6th April 2012 and after - 520 contributions (10 years)